rimkahan888/airflow-data/day-1-airflow.md

         operator_hello_world
     ```

 - Let's check it through Airflow dashboard.
-Find the name defined for our DAG `hello_world` on the list of DAGs.
+Find the name defined for our DAG `alterra_hello_world` on the list of DAGs.

 ![airflow-activate-dag](./img/airflow_activate_the_dag.png)

-- Click on the `hello_world` DAG, then we will be going through the detail page that shows a sequence of green-squared status meaning the DAG runs succesfully in a scheduled interval.
+- Click on the `alterra_hello_world` DAG, then we will be going through the detail page that shows a sequence of green-squared status meaning the DAG runs succesfully in a scheduled interval.

 ![airflow-graph-run](./img/airflow_graph_run.png)